alexanderhay2020/469/hw2/Hay_Alexander_HW2B/README.md

 #### data
 + 10_input.tsv - a snapshot of first 10 training data samples
+  + 10_input.tsv was moved to assignment home directory for code to function
 + test input.ts - 10% of the total data, used to test nn model
 + training_input - 45% of the total data, used to build network with
+  + training_input.tsv was moved to assignment home directory for code to function
 + validation_data - 45% of the total data, held to verify model with

 #### programs
-+ nn.py - broken, but shows framework of layered network
 + perceptron.py - proof of concept
-+ run.py - perceptron concept applied to training data
++ run_single.py - perceptron concept applied to training data
++ run.py - two layers of perceptrons applied to random data

 ### Functions